WERZworld/TechnicalTestTasks/frontend/README.md

 1. Complete a technical test task;
 2. Commit your code into a **private** GitHub repository
 3. Invite roman@werz.at as collaborators to that repository.
+4. Deploy to Vercel or Netlify, share the link

 ## Must-haves